The first school bell is already ringing. Where did the summer go?

 - Get the full forecast here

-Kim DeGiulio will also be tracking traffic conditions.
+Kim DeGiulio will also be tracking the trouble spots around town as well.

 - Check traffic conditions in your neighborhood here